pi-2r/fb/README.md

-# One line Description of the project
+# Perform data analysis on velansandhai posts.

 ## Goal
-scrape vs

-* Goal 1
-* Goal 2
+scrape velansandhai group in facebook for leads.

+* Use splash for javascript rendering

 ## Setup